mysociety/twfy-votes-django/votes/markdown/motion_types.md

 ## Other

-This is a vote that doesn't fit into any current category.
+This is a vote that doesn’t fit into any current category.